input-output-hk/marlowe-cardano/marlowe/cli-doc/ReadMe.md

 ## Extended Example

-An extended example showing the execution of a three-step contract is available in [extended-example.sh](extended-example.sh).
+An extended example showing the execution of a three-step contract is available in in a [tutorial](extended-tutorial.md) and in the script [extended-example.sh](extended-example.sh).
 It runs the following contract:

 <table>
 <tr>